andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 # Enter Vanilla Javascript

-For this demo, we willjust  mess with three attributes of each SVG `circle` element.
+For this demo, we be messing with three attributes of each SVG `circle` element.
 * the circle X position
 * the circle Y position
 * the radius of the circle